Osteochondritis dissecans (OCD) of the shoulder in dogs: causes, symptoms and treatment options

 5. Hormonal influences

-Hormonal changes during the growth phase can influence cartilage formation.
-An imbalance of growth hormones, which can occur in very rapidly growing dogs, is also considered a contributing factor to OCD.
+Hormonal changes during the growth phase can affect cartilage formation.
+An imbalance of growth hormones, such as can occur in very rapidly growing dogs, is also considered a contributing factor to OCD.

-The health of the mother dog during pregnancy and the conditions in which the puppies are raised play an important role.
-A lack of important nutrients during pregnancy or in the early development phase of the puppies can have a lasting impact on cartilage and bone development.
+The health of the mother dog during pregnancy and the rearing conditions of the puppies play a crucial role.
+A deficiency in essential nutrients during pregnancy or in the early developmental stages of the puppies can have a lasting negative impact on cartilage and bone development.

-The development of OCD is usually the result of an interaction of several of these factors.
-Genetic predisposition lays the foundation, while external influences such as diet, exercise and environmental influences largely determine the course of the disease.
+The development of OCD is usually the result of an interplay between several of these factors.
+Genetic predisposition lays the foundation, while external influences such as diet, exercise, and environmental factors significantly determine the course of the disease.
 Excessive or uncontrolled growth combined with mechanical stress is often the decisive factor that makes the disease visible.

-Symptoms of osteochondrosis dissecans (OCD) of the shoulder in dogs
+Symptoms of osteochondritis dissecans (OCD) of the shoulder in dogs

-The symptoms of osteochondrosis dissecans (OCD) can vary depending on the severity of the disease and the joint structure affected.
-The signs often start gradually, but can become more noticeable as the disease progresses.
-Early recognition of symptoms is crucial in order to initiate a timely diagnosis and treatment.
+The symptoms of Osteochondrosis dissecans (OCD) Symptoms can vary depending on the severity of the disease and the affected joint structure.
+They often begin gradually but can become much more noticeable as the disease progresses.
+Early detection of symptoms is crucial for timely diagnosis and treatment.

 1. Lameness